odekyc/PHP_Projects/README.md

-# PHP_Projects
+# PHP_Assignments
-All Projects Built by PHP and Javascript!
+Simple Assignments Built by PHP and Javascript!